bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Customizing the sort icons

 The sorting icons are generated via the use of SVG background images.
-The icons can be altered by updating SASS/SCSS variables and recompiling the SCSS source code.
-Refer to the [theming](/docs/reference/theming) section for details on customizing Bootstrap and BootstrapVue's CSS.
+The icons can be altered by updating BootstrapVue's SASS/SCSS variables and recompiling the SCSS source code.
+Refer to the [theming](/docs/reference/theming) section for details on customizing Bootstrap and BootstrapVue's generated CSS.

 ### Sort-compare routine